 Harry Price, a British psychic researcher born January 17, 1881, was no stranger to the spotlight.
 Known for busting fake mediums, he saw Borley Rectory as his big break.
 His first visit on June 12, 1929, with the Daily Mirror, hooked him.

 He returned repeatedly, but his most intense probe began May 19, 1937, when he leased the rectory for £200.
-For a year, Price and 48 observers—mostly students like Sidney Glanville and Alan Webster—lived there, armed with thermometers, cameras, and notepads.
+For a year, Price and 48 observers—mostly students such as Sidney Glanville and Alan Webster—lived there, equipped with thermometers, cameras, and notepads.

 Price’s team logged thousands of incidents.